 Step 1: Gathering

-You’re going to need a lot of coupons, but you don’t need to go out of control.
-The smart move is to get multiple copies of the same coupon, so that if you come across a deal you can maximize your savings.
-Think of coupons as “currency,” because at the end of the day, you’re going to use them like cash.
+You’re going to need a lot of coupons, but you don’t need to go crazy.
+The smart move is to get multiple copies of the same coupon so that if you come across a deal, you can maximize your savings.
+Think of coupons as currency, because at the end of the day, you’re going to use them like cash.
 Acquire as many as you can, using these top sources:

 1. Sunday Newspaper

-Insider’s Tip: Write the date on the front of the insert, so it’ll be easier to find two or three weeks from now, and you can track down extra copies once you find a good deal.
+Pro Tip: Write the date on the front of each insert so it’ll be easier to find two or three weeks from now.
+That way, you can track down extra copies once you find a good deal.

 2. Online Printable Coupons

-Just a few years ago, the Internet might not have been worth your time for finding coupons.
-You had to dig around for far too long to find the right deals in your area.
-Now, individuals and various websites are curating the best deals available and, better yet, setting up local deals to get in on coupons and big sales.
-You can get alerts about manufacturer’s coupons and find links to coupons that you’ll just need to click, print, and file.
-Usually, on sites like Coupons.com, you can only print one or two copies of a coupon, but it’s still worth it.
+The Internet is a treasure trove for coupon hunters.
+Plenty of individuals and various websites curate the best deals available.
+You can find alerts about manufacturer’s coupons and links to coupons you can just click, print, and file.
+On sites like Coupons.com, you can usually only print one or two copies of a coupon, but it’s still worth it.

-Insider’s Tip: Don’t print everything you find just because coupons are “free.”
-Filter yourself and only print what you need to avoid excess clutter and wasted ink and paper.
+Pro Tip: Don’t print everything you find just because the coupons are “free.”
+Only print what you need to avoid excess clutter and wasted ink and paper.

 3. Grocery Stores

 Have you ever seen those small devices in the aisles that blink and share coupons?
-Or have you seen a stack of “Tear here” coupons near the entrance of your local market?
-Take advantage of these in-store sources of coupons, and don’t ignore the store’s free coupon booklets either.
+Or a stack of “tear here” coupons near the entrance of your local market?
+Take advantage of these in-store sources of coupons, and don’t ignore the store’s free coupon booklets, either.

-Even if you pick up four Sunday newspapers, you can get some extra free coupons by building a rapport with your neighbors and asking them for their coupon inserts.
+You can score some extra free coupons by building a rapport with your neighbors and asking them for their coupon inserts.
 Plenty of people buy the paper and then scrap the money-saving inserts.
-Recycling is great, but it’s even better if you can rescue some deals before they’re carted off.
+Recycling is great, but it’s even better if you can rescue some deals and put them to good use.

-Insider’s Tip: I’ve heard stories of couponers whose neighbors have agreed to give them their coupon inserts at the door.
-After a walk up and down the block, they have around ten copies of great coupons they can use.
+Pro Tip: I’ve heard stories of couponers whose neighbors have agreed to leave them their coupon inserts at the door.
+After a walk up and down the block, these couponers have up to 10 copies of great coupons they can use.